310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Midori %}
 Ahaha… Yeah, liking something doesn’t mean you’re gonna love every single thing about it…

-I’m like that, too… I’m not going to be okay with anything just because it’s a mascot character…
+I’m like that, too… I’m not going to be okay with anything just 'cause it’s a mascot character…
 {% endbubble %}

 {% bubble Shinobu %}